 Babies change significantly as they become toddlers.
 Toddlers seek to become more independent and to test the limits of what they can and cannot do.
 What are your ideas for how parents can positively set limits with their toddlers?

-All children feel secure when there are rules, boundaries and limitations.
+All children feel secure when there are rules, boundaries, and limitations.
 It’s natural for them to push to see where these limits are.
 Good parents recognize that it’s natural for kids to test limits and that it’s necessary for them to be kind and firm in enforcing limits.

 With toddlers, you add the powerful drive of curiosity, no understanding of safety, and emerging physical freedom and you have the mix for many discipline situations.
 I encourage parents to use redirection, positive phrasing, and consequences to help their toddlers become independent yet safe.
 There are 8 ways to get kids to mind and I share these on my “Creative Discipline” CD.
 If anyone wants to order a copy they can email me for details email@example.com.

 Today’s families seem to be busier than ever and with more hectic lives than previous generations.
 There is no shortage of opinions when it comes to advice for how we should be parenting and raising our families.
-This sometimes causes feelings of guilt or inadequacy for parents who are feel they may not be doing enough or who feel they could make a wrong choice that affect their child’s well being.
+This sometimes causes feelings of guilt or inadequacy for parents who feel they may not be doing enough or who feel they could make a wrong choice that affects their child’s well being.
 What do you tell parents about how to deal with parenting guilt or feeling that they may not be parenting the “right” way?

 Parenting is a guilt-producing profession.
 Regardless of what I did at times, I questioned myself.
 Through the years of child-rearing, I’ve learned there’s a difference between guilt and feeling bad.
 Guilt is the result of purposefully doing wrong while feel bad comes from wishing we could do better or things were different.
-So if we examine it; as parents we are not guilty of anything, however at times we wish things were different or better in our skills or with our relationship with our kids.
+So if we examine it; as parents, we are not guilty of anything, however at times we wish things were different or better in our skills or with our relationship with our kids.

 To relieve the angst of feeling you aren’t parenting “the right way” I encourage you to take a four-pronged approach: (1) read books about child development so you understand what’s normal for your tot’s age, (2) talk to seasoned parents for their advice, (3) remember your child has no frame of reference; whatever you do he/she thinks is normal, and (4) keep in mind that there are no “perfect” parents…on Earth.
 If you’re a person of faith, as I am, you can always ask the Perfect Parent for his guidance.